Writing Agile User Stories With User Flows

 Carefully Written User Stories Save Time

 Carefully written user stories can save you time.
 They can be reprioritized, added between other user stories, and can remain in the backlog if they remain a low priority.
-The user stories and their associated acceptance criteria are always there to be discussed, refined, and worked on at a later date.
+The user stories and their associated acceptance criteria are always there to be discussed, refined and worked on at a later date.

 Additionally, a review of finished work can be used to adjust the scope of the feature user stories through progressive refinement.
-For instance, the credit card info may end up being inconvenient for your customers given how your app and business work, you may decide that you want to use PayPal instead of taking Credit Cards directly.
+For instance, the credit card info may end up being inconvenient for your customers given how your app and business work, and you may decide that you want to use PayPal instead of taking Credit Cards directly.

 Reviewing Acceptance Criteria